About the course

 The Adult Maths and English department offers a range of high-quality teaching options to suit all expectations and lifestyles:

-Starting in September 2022 - Class inductions will take place the week prior to the course start date.
+Class inductions will take place the week prior to the course start date.

 We offer classes to suit those who prefer to study in-class on a weekly basis.
 These classes run for 12 weeks (term-time only) and each class is 3 hours in duration (with the examinations taking place at the end of the course).